onefoursix/transformer-k8s-ingress-nginx/README.md

   <img src="images/local-spark-2.png" width="70%">

 ### Create and Run a Pipeline on a remote Spark Cluster
-Create and Run a Pipeline on a remote Spark Cluster to confirm the callback URL is reachable.
+Create and Run a Pipeline on a remote Spark Cluster using any of the deployed Transformers to confirm each callback URL is reachable.
 For example, I'll run the same pipeline on Databricks and see the status and metrics returned from Databricks:

   <img src="images/databricks.png" width="70%">